 - 8 (4 ounce) fillets salmon

-- In a gallon-sized ziptop bag, all ingredients except salmon filets.
+- In a gallon-sized freezer bag, add all ingredients except the salmon filets.
 Zip and shake to combine.
+(Freezer instructions begin here.)

-- Add the salmon filets to the marinade, close the bag, and refrigerate for an hour.
-(Or freeze at this point, if making as a freezer meal.)
+- Add the salmon filets to the marinade, close the bag, and refrigerate for 1 hour.

 - You’ve got two cooking methods to choose from:

 - Cooking Method #1: Preheat a grill to medium-high heat.
 Place the filets skin-side down on the grill and cook until golden brown and slightly charred, 4-5 minutes (when fillets are seared on the first side, they should release easily).
 Flip the fillets over and continue grilling until done, 2-3 minutes.
 When salmon is done, it should flake easily with a fork.